jeandemeusy/jdu-args/README.md

 - type: the parameter type class
 - required: define if the argument is mandatory or not.
 If set to False and the parameter is not provided, the default value is set by the type constructor
 - description: explanation of what this parameter is used for.
 If no description is provided, an empty string is used instead
+- choices: a list containing all possible values for this argument.
+If the passed value is not in the list, the program will stop with an error

 ```python
 def from_json(self, path: str)